Skip to content

 Find out how you can get help with paying your council tax if you are on a low income.

 If you are on a low income, you might be able to get help with paying your council tax.
-Council Tax Support can reduce the amount of Council Tax you need to pay.
+Council tax support can reduce the amount of council tax support you need to pay.

-You might be able to get support if:
+You might be able to get council tax support if you:

-• are on a low income or are receiving benefits, like Universal Credit, Jobseekers Allowance, Employment Support Allowance, or Income Support
+• are on a low income or are getting benefits like Universal Credit, Jobseekers Allowance, Employment Support Allowance, or Income Support

-Use our online form to apply if you can say yes to all of the points above.
+Use our online form to apply if you can say 'yes' to the three points above.

 Apply now

-If you need help paying your rent too, you can apply for Housing Benefit and Council Tax Support together.
+• of pensionable age and need help paying your rent too, you can apply for housing benefit and council tax support together.

-1. Download, print and fill in this form.
+1. downloading, printing and filling in this form.

-2. Return to us at London Borough of Islington, Benefits Service, PO Box 34750, London N7 9WF, or email FrontOffice.Housing@islington.gov.uk.
+2. returning the completed form to us at London Borough of Islington, Benefits Service, PO Box 34750, London N7 9WF, or email FrontOffice.Housing@islington.gov.uk.

 Download form